Justinian I

 Although Justinian was able to make significant expansions of his Empire towards the West, his eastern frontier remained insecure due to ongoing hostilities with the Persians.

-In 562, Byzantine Empire and the Sassanid Empire agreed to a Fifty Years’ Peace treaty in exchanged for a yearly tribute of gold from the Byzantines.
+In 562, Byzantine Empire and the Sassanid Empire agreed to a Fifty Years’ Peace treaty in exchange for a yearly tribute of gold from the Byzantines.

 Justinian I’s Religious Policies